starsareintherose/TNT_Script/README.md

 - Extended implied weighting with K value setting (default, default K=12) or implied weighting with K value setting (default K=12) or equal weighting.

-- Search trees via implicit enumeration (ntax<=25, but not for eiw) or TBR Mult (1000 times) with branch swapping (25<ntax<75, also for ntax<=25 with eiw) or Mult with branch swapping and Xmult (use random sectorial searches, produce 1,000 hits to best length and stop, 10 cycles of drifting, ratchet and fusing) (ntax>=75).
+- Search trees via implicit enumeration (ntax<=25, but not for eiw) or TBR Mult (1000 times) with branch swapping (25<ntax<75, also for ntax<=25 with eiw) or Mult with branch swapping and Xmult (use random sectorial searches, produce 50 hits to best length and stop, 10 cycles of drifting, ratchet and fusing) (ntax>=75).

-- Perform Strict consensus / Majority-rule consensus / Half strict consensus.
+- Perform Strict consensus / Majority-rule consensus (without bremer support variations) / Half strict consensus (without bremer support variations).

-- Calculate jackknifing (1,000 times), bootstrap (1,000 times) and Relative Bremer support.
+- Calculate relative Bremer support, jackknifing (1,000 times), bootstrap (1,000 times) and symmetric resampling (1,000 times).

 - Map apomorphic characters on the consensus tree.